Dr Sundeep Aulakh

 Focusing on professions and professional organizations, my research interests include:

 - AI and lawtech discourse, technological innovation in legal services and its impact on providers, practitioners, and the prospects for social justice.

 - Market dynamics, new organizational forms, and business models delivering professional services.

 - Liberalization of, and competition in, professional services, the introduction of new forms of regulating professional conduct, and their effect on ethics and misconduct.

 - Professional associations (their functions, relevance, and future prospects) and routes to occupational professionalization (e.g. licensing, credentialing, and alternative forms of closure).

 - Diversity, equality & inclusion in professional occupations, and practitioner well-being.

 - PhD Welfare state restructuring & the enabling role of local government.

 - HND Business and Finance

 I have extensive experience in teaching at under-graduate and post-graduate levels.
-Having co-designed WERD’s MSC in Management Consulting, I am the Module Leader for one of the programme’s core units.
+I am the Deputy Programme Director of the MSC in Management Consulting and deliver several of the programme’s modules.
 I am also involved in teaching Research Methods, designing and delivering new content relating to digital research methods, and the unique ethical challenges associated with collecting online data.
 I am interested in supervising PhD candidates with similar research interests.